-The following sections describe how Cisco CallManager Attendant Console interacts with Cisco CallManager applications:
+The following sections describe how Cisco Unified CallManager Attendant Console interacts with Cisco Unified CallManager applications:

-- Cisco CallManager Extension Mobility, page 16-13
+- Cisco Extension Mobility, page 16-13

 - Music On Hold, page 16-13

-- Call Park, page 16-13
+- Call Park, page 16-14

 - CTI, page 16-14

-Cisco CallManager Extension Mobility
+Cisco Extension Mobility

-If a user logs in to or logs off the Cisco IP Phone by using Cisco CallManager Extension Mobility while logged in to Cisco CallManager Attendant Console, the Cisco IP Phone resets, and the call-control status of the attendant console goes down.
-Cisco CallManager Attendant Console displays a message that indicates that the attendant needs to log out and log back in if the directory numbers of the phone have changed.
-The user must log out of the Cisco CallManager Attendant Console.
-When logging back into the Cisco CallManager Attendant Console, the attendant must specify the current directory number of the phone in the Directory Number of Your Phone field of the Settings dialog box.
+If a user logs in to or logs off the Cisco Unified IP Phone by using Cisco Extension Mobility while logged in to Cisco Unified CallManager Attendant Console, the Cisco Unified IP Phone resets, and the call-control status of the attendant console goes down.
+Cisco Unified CallManager Attendant Console displays a message that indicates that the attendant needs to log out and log back in if the directory numbers of the phone have changed.
+The user must log out of the Cisco Unified CallManager Attendant Console, the attendant console.
+When logging back into the Cisco Unified CallManager Attendant Console, the attendant must specify the current directory number of the phone in the Directory Number of Your Phone field of the Settings dialog box.

-For more information on entering a directory number in the Cisco CallManager Attendant Console, see "Configuring Cisco CallManager Attendant Console Settings" section on page 16-35.
+For more information on entering a directory number in the Cisco Unified CallManager Attendant Console, see "Configuring Cisco Unified CallManager Attendant Console Settings" section on page 16-35.